-Annesley Macfarlane is the mother of three sons: Sammy (at UVa), William (at Stanford) and Jamie (in high school).
-She and David and their boys live in Greenwich, Connecticut.
+Annesley Macfarlane is the mother of three sons: Sammy (UVa grad), William and Jamie.
+She and her family live in Greenwich, Connecticut.
 Summer is a time when many of us---parents, children, faculty---are in transition.
-We've asked Annesley to talk about the changes her family is experiencing and where she is finding God in the midst of it all: I have a new motto: "Try and enjoy all you can about the minutes because they soon become years".
+We've asked Annesley to talk about the changes her family experienced during the boys' college years and where she found God in the midst of it all.: I have a new motto: "Try and enjoy all you can about the minutes because they soon become years".
 I made it up last week as I reflected on the realities and emotions that often come in early June.
 June brings transition.
 Graduation.
 First jobs.
 Spring to summer.
 School to camps or summer internships.
 Most of these transitions are celebrations but many can be tinged, or even paralleled, with sadness.
 Where have the years gone?

 Transition can't stall time, as perhaps we would wish, but it often fosters consideration of how we have lived.
 Should we have done things differently this past year, or years?
 Could we have done things better?
 Have we built a strong enough Faith foundation?
 Were we attentive to God's direction for our family?